RRCA Distance Running Hall of Fame

 Key Influencer: Individuals that have made exceptional contributions to the growth, positive reputation, and overall success of distance running may be inducted as a key influencer in the sport.
 Key influencers may include: influential leaders that have dramatically increased the profile of the sport through participant engagement as well as being an RRCA supporter; coaches that have worked with multiple Olympic athletes or US National Champions; a contributor to a significant scientific body of evidence for training theories and scientific advancement of the sport; long-standing race directors for marque events in the USA that elevate the sport through international competition, prize money, drug testing, RRCA membership, etc.; and other significant areas of contribution to the sport, and the RRCA, as a key influencer deemed appropriate by the RRCA.

-The Browning Ross Spirit of the RRCA Award was created to honor the memory of the RRCA’s founding member, Browning Ross, who died unexpectedly in April 1998.
+The Browning Ross Spirit of the RRCA Award was created to honor the memory of the RRCA’s founding member, Browning Ross.
 The award honors people who champion the RRCA tirelessly and enthusiastically, but prefer to stay in the background, letting others bask in the spotlight, just as Browning did.
-This award recognizes lifetime volunteer service over a period of many years to the running community.
-Nominees should have a considerable track record of being an active promoter of the RRCA and volunteering for their local club or event.

 The general criterion for this award includes developing and applying a high level of administrative and organizational management skill for their club.
 Pursuing community involvement through financial donations, scholarship programs, youth programs, volunteer support, and developing relationships that benefit the mission of the club.
 Under the president’s leadership a club should see membership retention and growth, increased participation in club hosted events such as training runs and races, and a well rounded social atmosphere for club members.
 The president should also ensure the club has a volunteer recognition program, exceptional communication through email, website or newsletters about club activities.